 Stephen Alonzo Jackson passed away on March 4, 1892, in Washington County, VA, leaving behind his widow, Mary Cloyd Davidson.
-His legacy is unprecedented as it was through his through his efforts that the first southern fraternity expanded to the north and the establishment of a Greek fraternity Grand Conclave.
+His legacy is unprecedented as it was through his efforts that the first southern fraternity expanded to the north and the establishment of a Greek fraternity Grand Conclave.
 Kappa Sigma has continued to grow with more than 200,000 living members (including over 20,000 undergraduate members) and 320 chapters and colonies throughout the United States of America and Canada.

 1. About Us. (n.d.).
 Retrieved from Nu Chapter of the Kappa Sigma Fraternity: http://wmpeople.wm.edu/site/page/kappasigma/aboutus

 2. Docet Kappa Sigma. (n.d.).
 Retrieved from Quizlet: https://quizlet.com/21517822/docet-kappa-sigma-flash-cards/

 3. Hickin, P. (2016, February 9).
 Stephen Alonzo Jackson.
 Retrieved from WikiTree: http://www.wikitree.com/wiki/Jackson-14882

 4. History. (n.d.).
 Retrieved from Kappa Sigma: http://kappasigma.org/about/history/